kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

   : When do they say it?

 Who moves and where?
   : When, why?
-How will show it?
+How will you show it?

 </details>